Children, Youth & Families

 National Center for Missing & Exploited Children

-The National Center for Missing & Exploited Children (NCMEC) is the nation’s clearinghouse for information on missing and sexually exploited children.
+The National Center for Missing & Exploited Children is the nation’s clearinghouse for information on missing and sexually exploited children.
 It provides 24/7 technical assistance to families and law enforcement to help recover missing children and combat online exploitation.

-General Website: MissingKids.org
+Website: MissingKids.org

 National Domestic Violence Hotline